Part 2 in my series about Immune Support

 Many lifestyle factors can also wear down the immune system, including stress, lack of sleep, exposure to toxins, and poor diet.
 Managing each of these areas and adapting a model of consistency and awareness that supports the immune system instead of compromising it, is an excellent way to maintain health throughout the year.

 Quality Exercise & Sleep

-Incorporate some type of physical activity into your day – go for a walk alone or find a walking buddy, do a yoga video from youtube, join a gym, or attend a group class.
+Incorporate some type of physical activity into your day – go for a walk alone, do a yoga video, join a gym, or attend a group class.
 It is not only critical to boost your immune system, it also has the added benefit of increasing serotonin in your brain which leads to a better mood.
 Win win

 Let’s talk about sleep.
 Sleep deprivation increases the hormone cortisol and suppresses the body’s immune function.
 Each time you close your eyes to sleep, the body starts to heal from all the environmental threats incurred during the day.
 Thus a good night of sleep, provides your body a better opportunity of achieving maximum health.
 Aim for seven to eight hours of sleep on a regular basis.

 Avoid staying up too late.
 With each interruption in your sleep pattern comes a decrease in your body’s ability to respond to the intruders it needs to fight off to stay healthy.
 Chronic sleep deprivation and disruption of the sleep-wake cycle cause an activation of the inflammatory immune response.
 Lack of sleep decreases the activity of T-cells (a crucial type of immune cell) and weakens our immune response to viruses.